jun76/raggify/README.md

 ### Let's ingest and retrieve

 Ingest from some web sites, then, search text documents by text query.
+For a list of interfaces available as library APIs, see [main-modules](#main-modules).

 ```python
 import json